vybhav-ibr/newton_ros/README.md

 ## 🤝 Contributing & Support

 -   **Contributions Welcome!** Feel free to open a Pull Request to fix a bug or add a feature.
 If you'd like to contribute long-term, please open an issue to discuss it.
--   **Need Help?** For bugs, feature requests, or suggestions, please open an [issue](https://github.com/vybhav-ibr/genesis_ros/issues) in the repository.
+-   **Need Help?** For bugs, feature requests, or suggestions, please open an [issue](https://github.com/vybhav-ibr/Newton_ros/issues) in the repository.
--   **Configuration Docs**: For details on the parameters in the config files, please refer to the Genesis source code, as the official documentation may not be up-to-date.
+-   **Configuration Docs**: For details on the parameters in the config files, please refer to the Newton source code, as the official documentation may not be up-to-date.